lowlowd/NEWCOMER-OFFER/src/data/post/koho-helping-canadians-save-2025.md

 ---
 publishDate: 2025-10-25
 title: "How KOHO is Helping Canadians Save More in 2025"
-excerpt: "Discover how KOHO's automated features like RoundUps, Savings Goals, and cashback are making saving money effortless for Canadians in 2025."
+excerpt: "Discover how KOHO's automated RoundUps, Savings Goals, and cashback are making saving money effortless for Canadians.
+Use our KOHO referral code to start."
 image: ~/assets/images/blog/canadian-savings.png
 category: "Savings Tips"
 author: "Koho Referral Codes"